jstonge/scisciDB/README.md

 | -------------| ------------- | ------------- | ------------- |------------- |------------- |------------- |------------- |
 | semantic scholar|  210M | 2.4B | 80.4M   | 191.5K | ? | 10.2M | 120M

+## TODO

-- [] upload s2orc from last snapshot
+- [ ] upload s2orc from last snapshot
-- [] upload openAlex from last snapshot
+- [ ] upload openAlex from last snapshot
-- [] upload s2orc last snapshot with openAlex last snapshot
+- [ ] upload s2orc last snapshot with openAlex last snapshot
-- [] sample DBs in way that cannot easily be done with their APIs
+- [ ] sample DBs in way that cannot easily be done with their APIs
-  - [] sample parsed papers based on FoS.
+  - [ ] sample parsed papers based on FoS.

 ## Accessing the mongoDB